-The Cocoa and Forests Initiative (CFI) is a collaboration of major cocoa and chocolate companies with the governments of Ghana and Cote d'Ivoire, aimed at halting cocoa-led deforestation, restoring degraded forest landscapes while ensuring sustainable cocoa production.
-Since its establishment in 2017, CFI has played a pivotal role in addressing the main drivers of deforestation in Ghana's cocoa sector, such as forest degradation and expansion of cocoa farms into protected areas.
-It has promoted investment in long-term productivity of environmentally sustainable high-quality cocoa, enhancing sustainable livelihoods and economic well-being of farmers.
+The Cocoa and Forests Initiative (CFI) is a collaboration of major cocoa and chocolate companies with the cocoa-led deforestation, restoring degraded forest landscapes while ensuring sustainable cocoa production. in addressing the main drivers of deforestation in Ghana's of cocoa farms into protected areas.
+It has promoted investment in long-term productivity of environmentally deforestation rates varied from 0.006 to 0.064, with the highest rate recorded in Asunafo Asutifi HIA and the lowest in Sefwi Wiawso, Bibiani, and Anwiaso

-Twenty twenty-two was a remarkable year for the Cocoa and Forests Initiative as it moved into the second implementation phase.
-This annual report highlights the impact made under the three main pillars of the initiative; i) forest protection and restoration, ii) sustainable cocoa and farmer livelihoods and iii) community engagement and social inclusion.
-It also documents memorable achievements in 2022 gathered from interviews with government, signatory companies and civil society actors.
+Twenty twenty-two was a remarkable year for the Cocoa and Forests Initiative as it moved into the second implementation and iii) community engagement and social inclusion.
+It also documents memorable achievements in 2022 gathered from

-To promote forest protection, deforestation trends for 2022 were established based on satellite monitoring.
-The CFI engaged Resource Management Support Centre (RMSC) of the Forestry Commission of Ghana to identify and map various land use categories within the six Hotspot Intervention Areas (HIAs).
-Land cover and land use change maps for four distinct epochs: 2019, 2020, 2021, and 2022, covering the HIAs were developed, enabling a comprehensive understanding of the evolving situation.
-Additionally, deforestation impact analysis and forest risk maps were created to enhance implementation of targeted interventions.
-The monitoring showed that annual deforestation rates varied from 0.006 to 0.064, with the highest rate recorded in Asunafo Asutifi HIA and the lowest in Sefwi Wiawso, Bibiani, and Anwiaso HIA.
+2022 were established based on satellite monitoring.
+The CFI engaged Resource Management Support Centre and map various land use categories within the six Hotspot Intervention Areas (HIAs).
+Land cover and land use and 2022, covering the HIAs were developed, enabling a comprehensive understanding of the evolving situation. risk maps were created to enhance implementation of